cryologger/ice-tracking-beacon/README.md

 Planned for extended deployments in harsh Arctic conditions, the Cryologger provides long-term measurements of GPS position, temperature, pressure, pitch, roll, tilt-compensated heading and battery voltage.
 Data are transmitted over the Iridium satellite network at specified intervals and can be remotely updated based on the desired sampling frequency.
 Collected data are made freely available and can be viewed in near-real time at https://cryologger.org.

-### 2.1.1 Changes in v3.0
+#### 2.1.1 Changes in v3.0
 Version 3.0 of the Cryologger iceberg tracking beacon builds on the success of v2.0 and is also based on the Adafruit ecosystem of components.

-**Major changes include:**
+A number of improvements to the design were made, including:
 * 3.3 V power is now provided directly from a Pololu 3.3 V step-down voltage regulator, bypassing the onboard AP2112 LDO regulator completely (-55 μA).
 * A dedicated 5 V step-down voltage regulator is also provided for the RockBLOCK Iridium transceiver.
 * After extensive testing, the DS3231 real-time clock (RTC) was removed in favour of using the SAMD21's internal RTC and periodic time synchronizations with the GPS for all timekeeping and alarm functionality.